ArkEcosystem/AIPs/AIPS/aip-1.md

 Once a AIP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and accepted the status will be changed to "Final".

-A AIP can also be assigned status "Deferred".
+An AIP can also be assigned status "Deferred".
 The AIP author or editor can assign the AIP this status when no progress is being made on the AIP.
 Once a AIP is deferred, the AIP editor can re-assign it to draft status.

 A AIP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.